rohithbaggu56-dot/Enterprise-Active-Directory-SOC-Lab/README.md

 ---

-## ⭐ If you found this project helpful
+## ⭐ Support

-If you found this repository useful or interesting, consider giving it a ⭐.
+If you found this project useful or interesting, consider giving it a ⭐.
 Feedback and suggestions are always welcome.